seb-m/crypto.rs/README.md

 # Rust Crypto Primitives

+## Update 12/17/2014

+Code is currently broken, it should be updated and refactored to use [TARS](https://github.com/seb-m/tars) and the latest Rust awesomeness.

 ## Description

 A selection of crypto primitives implemented in pure-[Rust](http://www.rust-lang.org/).
 This code is experimental, don't use it for anything real.